-What is Temporary Car Insurance?
+What is Temporary Auto Insurance?

 Insurers do not sell temporary or short-term car insurance for less than six months at a time.
-Websites may lure you in with the promise of one-day, seven-day or 28 day auto insurance coverage, but the shortest you will get from major reputable insurance companies is a six-month policy that you have to cancel partway through.
+Websites may lure you in with the promise of one-day, seven-day or 28 day auto insurance coverage, but the shortest you will get from major reputable insurance companies is a six-month policy that you have to cancel part way through.
 We spoke with agents from major insurers such as State Farm, GEICO, Allstate, Farmers and National General, and they all confirmed this.

 How Does Short-Term Car Insurance Work?

-It’ll be very similar to a traditional auto insurance policy.
+Getting a short term car insurance policy will be very similar to a traditional auto insurance policy.
 You’ll choose the amount of coverage, which will range from your state’s minimum insurance requirements to higher limits if you have more assets to lose.
 Many states require liability coverage, and depending on where you live, you can opt into personal injury protection, collision and comprehensive, or other types of coverage.

-Short Term Coverage: The shortest term you can buy in the U.S. will be six months.
-You’ll have to purchase a policy for half a year, pay on a month to month basis or prepay the amount and request a refund.
+The shortest term car insurance you can buy in the U.S. will be six months.
+You’ll have to purchase a policy for half a year, pay on a month-to-month basis or prepay the amount and request a refund.
 Either way, set up a reminder before a week or month (however long you need it for) is up to cancel.
 Be sure to obtain a cancellation confirmation number, and to note the time, date, and representative you spoke with.

-How to Apply and Get Coverage: As with a traditional policy, check with three companies at least to make sure you’re getting a good auto insurance quote (if costs are a concern).
+As with a traditional policy, check with at least three companies to make sure you’re getting a good auto insurance quote.
 Ensure you’re comparing the same coverage, limits, and duration.
-You’ll need to be a licensed motorist, provide the vehicle identification number of the car in question, and answer basic questions about your driving history and location to get temporary insurance.
+You’ll need to be a licensed motorist, provide the vehicle identification number of the car you want to cover, and answer basic questions about your driving history and location to get temporary insurance.

-Adding a New Driver Temporarily: Most coverages extend to people you give permission to temporarily, but some policies only cover members of the household who are explicitly listed.
+Most coverages extend to people you give permission to temporarily, but some policies only cover members of the household who are explicitly listed.
 If a friend, relative or someone else will be driving your car for a short period of time, check with your insurer to see if they’re covered.
 Oftentimes, your son or daughter returning home from college will be covered (usually if they're driving for less than a month).
-If they’re not covered, weigh the cost of adding them to the policy vs getting them a separate temporary policy.
+If they’re not covered consider getting them a separate temporary policy.

-Driving a Temporary Rental Car: Another good use of temporary car insurance is insuring a rental when your car is in the shop or you’re on vacation.
+Another good use of temporary auto insurance is insuring a rental when your car is in the shop or you’re on vacation.
 While some regular insurance policies or credit cards cover rental insurance, short-term car insurance might be more affordable than the insurance from a rental car agency and will protect you for as long or short as you desire.
-Most credit cards typically offer secondary insurance on collision only (they want you to claim with your car insurance first).
+Most credit cards typically offer secondary insurance on collision only (they want you to first file a claim with your car insurance first).